 On March 10, 1819, Christian Barnes was granted the west half of Lot 8, Concession 8 in Esquesing Township.
 Barnes is also indicated as the owner on the 1822 Patent Plan (Figure 1).
 Barnes was a Loyalist descendant that came to Esquesing Township from Grantham Township in 1819.
 On July 19, 1844, Barnes was granted the full 200 acres of Lot 18 after completing his settler duties.
-In Lucy E. Emslie's book 'A History of St. John's Anglican Church, Stewarttown, Ontario,' the 200-acre property is noted as an Indigenous cemetery prior to colonial settlement.
+In Lucy E. Emslie's book A History of St. John's Anglican Church, Stewarttown, Ontario, the 200-acre property is noted as an Indigenous cemetery prior to colonial settlement.
 Emslie goes on to mention that the Indigenous artifacts were found on and around the property in later years.

-In the early 1850s George Kennedy led the way for town lots and streets to be laid by severing his own land.
+In the early 1850s, George Kennedy led the way for town lots and streets to be laid by severing his own land.
 It is likely that neighbouring properties followed suit.
-The 1858 Tremaine's map shows Lot 18, Concession 8 being split multiple ways in ownership (Figure 2).
+The 1858 Tremaine map indicates that the original property at Lot 18 Concession 8 has been severed, with several owners identified (Figure 2).

 1001⁄2 acres were sold to Peter Barnes, Christian's son, 50 acres of the north-west of the property were sold to George Goodwillie, and the remaining 49 and 1/2 acres on the east portion of the lot were sold to the partnership of James Young and William Barber to allow for streets to be laid for the Village of Georgetown (Figure 2).